 Hobart has come a long way since it was founded as a penal colony in 1804.
 This historic city now boasts opportunities to indulge in mouth-watering dishes like Tasmanian truffles and fresh oysters.
 And if you find yourself in Hobart on a Saturday, you can immerse yourself in the vibrant atmosphere of the Salamanca Market.
-Or why not explore beautiful Mount Wellington?
+Or how about exploring beautiful Mount Wellington?
 You must be exhausted after a long day of adventures.
 No worries.
 Just outside of Hobart in the picturesque town of Cambridge, you can unwind at Barilla Holiday Park.

 Finally!
 Cradle Mountain-Lake St Clair National Park

-Why not set up camp at Lake St Clair Tourist Park?
 Lake St Clair is the deepest freshwater lake in Australia and is the finishing point for the Overland Track.
-Discovery Parks – Cradle Mountain is another option if you’d like to enjoy this national park from further north.
+So perhaps you’d like to set up camp at Lake St Clair Tourist Park.
+Or Discovery Parks – Cradle Mountain is another option if you’d like to enjoy this national park from further north.
 Keep an eye out for the native wildlife while you’re in the park: wombats, echidnas, quolls, platypus and, of course, Tasmanian devils all call this home.

 If you’re not ready to board the Spirit of Tasmania just yet, it’s worth heading north-west to the Edge of the World before making your way back to Devonport.
-Rugged coastline is the last land you’ll see as you stare into the endless ocean, which finally meets the African continent around 10 000 kilometres away.
+Rugged coastline is the last land you’ll see as you stare into the endless ocean, which finally meets the African continent around 10,000kms away.

 Do you want an even better caravanning and camping experience?

 You’ve been so busy searching for the best views, tasting all the local flavours and marvelling at the abundance of the national parks.
 Now you just need some time to relax – you’ve earned it.
 ENGLAON Television Australia offers you 12V entertainment on the move.
 Our phenomenal range of 12V TVs are vibration resistant to suit your life on the road, and offer amazing surge protection to give you a consistent viewing experience.
-So put your feet up at the end of the day and enjoy your favourite shows, movies and sports.
+One of our popular options is the 32″ SMART TV, perfect for putting your feet up at the end of the day to enjoy your favourite shows, movies and sports matches.